VictoriaMetrics/VictoriaMetrics/docs/README.md

   -promscrape.config.strictParse
      Whether to deny unsupported fields in -promscrape.config .
 Set to false in order to silently skip unsupported fields (default true)
   -promscrape.configCheckInterval duration
-     Interval for checking for changes in '-promscrape.config' file.
+     Interval for checking for changes in -promscrape.config file.
 By default, the checking is disabled.
-Send SIGHUP signal in order to force config check for changes
+See how to reload -promscrape.config file at https://docs.victoriametrics.com/vmagent.html#configuration-update
   -promscrape.consul.waitTime duration
      Wait time used by Consul service discovery.
 Default value is used if not set -promscrape.consulSDCheckInterval duration